markrobinsonuzh/CrispRVariantsLite/README.md

 Alternatively, after installation of the necessary packages (see below), this github package here can be called directly to run a local version of CrispRVariantsLite.

 '''
+install.packages("shiny")
 shiny::runGitHub( "CrispRVariantsLite", "markrobinsonuzh")
 '''

 ## Running this app

 ## Installing the necessary packages

+Once you have installed or updated to the latest version of R, simply launching Shiny-phyloseq will also install requisite R packages that are missing or old.
+Note that this also requires an internet connection and installation permission on your system.